 Sometimes you just need a lightning-fast way to slice a short keyword list without creating yet another account.
 RyRob's free AI Keyword Cluster Tool meets that need with a single-page interface that turns any paste-in list into tidy buckets in seconds.

 Paste up to 400 keywords, hit "Generate Clusters," and watch the browser spit out groups almost instantly.
+There's no login wall, no email capture, and no usage cap, which makes it one of the most frictionless free clustering tools available.

 The tool returns a parent topic followed by its supporting keywords, plus a suggested pillar-page angle for each cluster.